top of page

 About the Artist

-Stevon has presented his Metarealism in many one-man shows throughout the United States.
-In 1996 he was recognized by the Museo de las Americas in Colorado with a one man show, where he presented more than 58 paintings, called "Stevon Lucero's Metarealism."
-In 1984, he developed "Neo-Precolumbian Art".
-Proud of ancient ancestry, he re-visions images of Pre-Columbian Mexico into new vibrant paintings of power and depth, which to modern eyes are dead and have no meaning, and recreates them, giving them new meaning without violating the spirit of their original creators.
-Lucero's intent is not to exploit these images but to evolve them, just as most Latino's whose heritage goes back to ancient Mexico perceives they as evolved from what they once were.
+In 1984, Lucero developed "Neo-Precolumbian Art".
+Proud of ancient ancestry, he re-visioned images of Pre-Columbian Mexico into new vibrant paintings of power and depth, which to modern eyes are dead and have no meaning, and recreated them, giving them new meaning without violating the spirit of their original creators.
+Lucero's intent was not to exploit these images but to evolve them in the same way that the Chicano is evolved from their ancient heritage.
 A visiting Medicine Man from Mexico known as Tlacaelel (whose expertise include reading original codex images) declared upon seeing "Sacred Tree" that Stevon was one of the few artists on this planet who painted with true spirit vision.

 bottom of page